ading2210/edpuzzle-answers/README.md

 ## Limitations:
  - This isn't able to answer open-ended questions or audio responses.
 Though in the future, I might use something like ChatGPT to complete those automatically.
  - This doesn't currently work for most Edpuzzles that are embedded in a third party site.
 However, the script does work for Edpuzzles embeded in Canvas.
- - Changing the video speed for videos that are not from Youtube or a generic video file is untested and probably does not work.

 ## Copyright Notice:
 This project is licenced under the [GNU GPL v3](https://github.com/ading2210/edpuzzle-answers/blob/main/LICENSE).
 Thus, you are not allowed to: